Last Updated on

 Why should you pay attention to podcasting?

+For marketers, any channel or media you find existence and engagement of your target audience is worth considering.
 Let’s check out some statistics.
 The number of podcast listeners has increased sharply this year, according to a new report.

 Podcast penetration is strongest among the 18-34 years-old, which can be difficult for many advertisers to reach.
 The average podcast is 45 minutes and the average podcast ad is 90 seconds; yes, much longer than traditional ads.
 And, know this, 85% of people who listen to podcasts, listen to the end, according to Edison Research.